How does Open Languages work?

 - Modules are 15 credits and run for a single semester

-*Some students can choose modules as credit-bearing and some students will also be eligable for fee-exemption.
+*Some students can choose modules as credit-bearing and some students will also be eligible for fee-exemption.

 Different ways to study

-Open Languages modules can be taken alongside your named degree programme, and are classified as extra-curricular modules.
-Upon completion of a language module, you will recieve a certificate of completion and your achievement will be recorded in your Higher Education Achievement Record (HEAR).
+Open Language modules can be taken as extra-curricular options on top of your chosen degree subject.
+You can start in any year of your studies, whether as a new student or a current student.
+After completing a language module, you will receive a certificate of completion, and your achievement will be recorded in your Higher Education Achievement Record (HEAR).